Kjell Arvid Svendsen: Biography

-He was a son of manager Karl Sigfred Svendsen and housewife Anny Kristine Levinsen.
-He grew up in Skudeneshavn, and after primary and lower secondary school here he attended Hetland Upper Secondary School.
+Born 27 August 1953, he was the son of manager Karl Sigfred Svendsen and housewife Anny Kristine Levinsen.
+He grew up in Skudeneshavn, and after primary and lower secondary school, he attended Hetland Upper Secondary School.
 Finishing in 1972, he was a teacher at Ådland before returning to his own lower secondary school, Skudenes, where he was a teacher from 1973 to 1995.
 He took higher education at Stord Teachers' College (1975–1978) and Stavanger Teachers' College (1978–1979).

-He entered politics as a deputy member of Karmøy municipal council and member of the cultural board from 1983 to 1987.
-He was then elected to Karmøy municipal council's executive committee, being steadily re-elected.
+He entered politics as a deputy member of the Karmøy municipal council and as a member of the cultural board from 1983 to 1987.
+He was then elected to the Karmøy municipal council's executive committee, being steadily re-elected.
 He served as mayor from 1995 to 2011.
 He also served as a deputy representative to the Parliament of Norway from Rogaland during the terms 2005–2009 and 2009–2013; meeting regularly in October 2005 while Dagfinn Høybråten was still a member of the outgoing Bondevik's Second Cabinet.

-Svendsen chaired Karmøy Christian Democratic Party from 1987 to 1988.
-He chaired Rogaland Christian Democratic Party from 2004 to 2007, during which time he was also a member of the party's national board.
+Svendsen chaired the Karmøy Christian Democratic Party from 1987 to 1988.
+He chaired the Rogaland Christian Democratic Party from 2004 to 2007, during which time he was also a member of the party's national board.
 He has been active in the Norwegian Lutheran Inner Mission Society and a board member of the companies Gassnor (1996–2004), Haugaland Bompengeselskap (chairman, since 2001), KLP Skadeforsikring (since 2005) and Fonna Health Trust (since 2006).